By Dr. Eeks

 A woman wrote to my website and asked about using an aqueous preparation of Kava for menopause.
 Menopause can be a highly anxiety-provoking state. l mean, let’s face it.
 Menopause can be ruthless for some.
 I’m not there yet, but I know it’s not going to be a picnic.
 Anyhow, there is some evidence that Kava may help ease anxiety associated with menopause, particularly when used in combination with Hormone Replacement Therapy.
 At least one study showed that the addition of Kava made a significant difference.
 Another study showed that Kava extract helps reduce anxiety for perimenopausal women.

+I hate saying that phrase, because it feels like we say it after everything.
+But, well, here I am saying it!
 This is an area that needs a ton more research, but some folks who are discontinuing benzodiazepines, a task that can be very daunting and awful for some, sometimes taper with Kava.
-I am not recommending this, but it’s an area worth exploring since tapering off of psych meds can be very difficult.
+I am not recommending this, but it’s an area worth exploring with your doctor or trusted source since tapering off of psych meds can be very difficult and dangerous.

 Don’t forget to check out some of the guests on my healthpodcast too: Causes or Cures!